The Goldendoodle is a designer crossbreed between a Golden Retriever and Poodle.

-As the Goldendoodle is not registered by any kennel club it can be hard to find a good breeder to buy a puppy from.
-The reason these dogs are not recognized by kennel clubs is because they are a crossbreed so their characteristics are less predictable than purebred dogs.
+Since the Goldendoodle is not registered by any kennel club it can be hard to find a good breeder to buy a puppy from.
+These dogs are not recognized by kennel clubs is because they are a crossbreed so their characteristics are less predictable than purebred dogs.

 To avoid accidentally purchasing a Goldendoodle puppy from a puppy mill, make sure you ask the breeder about:

 - Hip and elbow score results of both parents.

 - The puppy’s first health check (if older than six weeks).